 David Hope has been active in the environmental laboratory business for 30 years and is a recognized expert in the analysis of trace organic pollutants.
 He is a founding partner and Chief Executive Officer of Pacific Rim Laboratories, an environmental lab specializing in the ultra-trace analysis of Persistent Organic Pollutants (POPs).
-He is the Past President of CCIL and former First Vice Chair of the Canadian Environment Industry Association (2001-2003).

-Gordon H. Leaman, P.Eng., is a Senior Materials Engineer with over 25 years of experience with Stantec Consulting Ltd., Dartmouth, Nova Scotia.
+Gordon H. Leaman, P.Eng., is a Senior Materials Engineer with Stantec Consulting Ltd., Dartmouth, Nova Scotia.
 Gordon has managed one of the largest private concrete testing and research laboratories in Eastern Canada and provides consulting services to a wide variety of clients in various sectors including other offices of Stantec in Canada and the United States.
 He has been involved in numerous laboratory and field investigations on alkali aggregate reactivity, concrete durability, and high performance concrete including Confederation Bridge, Hibernia GBS, and Hebron GBS.

-For over 15 years Gordon has volunteered as the chair of the Plant Certification and Technical Committee for the Atlantic Concrete Association.
+For over 15 years Gordon volunteered as the chair of the Plant Certification and Technical Committee for the Atlantic Concrete Association.
 He is past president and board member of ACI International Atlantic Chapter as well as the Design and Construction Institute of Nova Scotia.
-Gordon is a voting member of the technical committee for CSA Standards A23.1 and A23.2 (committee chair).
+Gordon is co-vice chair of the technical committee for CSA Standards A23.1 and A23.2, and chair for CSA A283, Qualification code for concrete testing laboratories.
 He also represents the consulting community on Nova Scotia Department of Transportation and Infrastructure Renewals’ technical committee on concrete.